John Black (Days of Our Lives): 1986–2009

 John and Marlena marry in 1999.
 On their honeymoon, he disappears and is brainwashed by Stefano into sleeping with Hope Williams Brady.
 Hope learns soon afterward that she is pregnant, and John is believed to be baby Zack's father until it is proven that the father is Hope's husband Bo.
 When the serial-killer Salem Stalker begins to murder Salem's most prominent citizens, evidence suggests that Marlena is the killer.
 She is arrested and imprisoned, but John works to prove her innocence.
 While trying to escape the police, Marlena is shot and apparently dies in John's arms.
 John reveals the Salem Stalker as another DiMera plot; Marlena and her "victims" are found alive on "Melaswen" (New Salem spelled backwards), a remote island.
 John is seriously injured during a failed rescue attempt, and becomes addicted to painkillers.
 He seeks solace in—and proposes to—Roman's widow, Kate Roberts.
 John and Kate break off their engagement when Roman and Marlena escape from Melaswen and reappear in Salem.
 When Marlena develops amnesia, her specialist Alex North is her presumed-dead first husband; this invalidates John and Marlena's marriage.
 She rejects John's love, feeling obligated to Alex.
 John discovers that Alex is a fraud who plotted to marry (and kill) Marlena.
 He saves Marlena, who regains her memory.

 John and Marlena's reunion is cut short when a dying Stefano revives his vendetta with John by compelling his son, EJ DiMera, to shoot him; John lapses into a coma.
 He emerges from his coma in May 2007 and is hit by a car, appearing to die in Marlena's arms on October 17 of that year.
 John is discovered alive by Marlena in Stefano's basement in January 2008, his memory erased and programmed as a soldier.
 He does not remember Marlena, and commits crimes ordered by Stefano.
 Stefano orders him to kill Colleen Brady, but John learns that he is Colleen's son with Santo DiMera (making him Stefano's half-brother).
 He pursues the DiMera empire and Stefano after discovering his identity.

 Frustrated by her inability to reach the old John, Marlena files for divorce.
 John tries to recommit himself to Marlena and remember their life together.
-He seeks help from therapist Charlotte Taylor, but she keeps him in the dark about his returning memories.
+Marlena arranges for John to receive therapy from Dr. Charlotte Taylor, whose father Kenneth was Marlena's mentor, unaware that Charlotte despises her for monopolizing Kenneth decades earlier.
+Charlotte deliberately disrupts John's attempts to recover his memories.
 With Colleen's help, John and Marlena discover Charlotte's duplicity.
-Charlotte tries to kill Marlena, but drugs John instead; he awakens paralyzed, but his memory is restored and the doctors say that he can be cured at a Swiss clinic.
+Charlotte tries to kill Marlena with a syringe, but injects John instead; he awakens paralyzed, but his memory is restored and the doctors say that he can be cured at a Swiss clinic.
 John asks Marlena to marry him again before they leave, and she accepts.
 They remarry in the hospital and leave Salem on January 23, 2009.